gryan12/simple-fx-player/README.md

   The above aims do not result in optimal code (quite the opposite), as the project was intended as a learning exercise.

+  The location of imported music files is stored, and then read from when the call to play a track is called.
+In the current state,       changing of the filepath of a music track will result in it needing to be reimported.